This easy one-pot Mexican soup is the perfect healthy and cozy dish for the cooler months. It’s easy to make and full of flavor.

 Why this recipe works

 - Easy to make.
-This Mexican chicken tortilla soup is a breeze if you have leftover cooked chicken and some canned beans and corn.
+Mexican chicken soup is a breeze if you have leftover cooked chicken and some canned beans and corn.
+It’s the perfect use of leftovers.

 - Takes less than 40 minutes to cook.
-Despite its rich and hearty texture, this soup takes less than an hour to cook.
+Despite its rich and hearty texture, this soup does NOT take an eternity to cook.

-- Nutrient-dense.
+- Healthy and wholesome.
 A bowl of this Mexican soup contains a good amount of protein, fiber, and lots of vitamins and minerals.

 - Onion and garlic.
 Used to create a flavorful base for the soup.